 Selecting a Trustee

 Choosing a trustworthy and capable trustee is crucial.
 The trustee manages the trust assets, making it essential to consider candidates with financial acumen and integrity.
 Family members often serve as trustees when they have a deep understanding of the trustor’s wishes and the beneficiaries’ needs.
 Professional trustees, such as trust companies or attorneys, offer expertise in trust administration, ensuring regulatory compliance and objective decision-making.
-Trustees should understand their fiduciary duties, acting in the best interest of beneficiaries and adhering to the terms outlined in the trust document.
+Trustees should understand their fiduciary duties, act in the best interest of beneficiaries, and adhere to the terms outlined in the trust document.

 Funding the Trust